 Architectural Photography: how to plan and work with your photographer

-As a client (architect, builder, marketing company, real estate professional, …) you want the photos of the object convey your message.
+As a client (architect, builder, marketing company, magazine, real estate professional, …) you want the photos of the object convey a message.
 A photographer needs to know as much information as possible about the project: it’s goals, the publishing medium / media and much more.

 Here’s a brief checklist:

 - a shot list is a great helper for client and photographer – it should include the must-have shots (interior, exterior, detail shots) and the nice-to-have shots.
-Especially when client’s marketing / sales department or a designer are involved in the subsequent process of using the images it can help not to forget shots that those guys later will need.
+Especially when client’s marketing / sales department or a designer is involved in the subsequent process of using the images it can help not to forget shots that they later will need.